NS Basic/CE 7.0 Release Notes

 NS Basic/CE is made up of the following components:

 Device IDE Lets you write programs on your device.
 You can run them directly from the Device IDE.
-This app includes the Visual Designer.
+This app includes the Device Visual Designer.

 Device Visual Designer Lets you design the objects on your form, interactively.
 When you are done, the Visual Designer will generate the appropriate code and add it to your program.